andrewjjeon/andrewjjeon.github.io/_projects/ictam.md

   <div class="card">
     <h1>Image-Captioning Tactical Advisor Model (ICTAM)</h1>
     <h2>1.
 Introduction</h2>
       ICTAM was my first attempt at applying pretrained LLMs to tactical analysis and advisory tasks.
-This work was inspired by [CICERO](https://www.science.org/doi/10.1126/science.ade9097) and [LLMs play sc2](https://arxiv.org/abs/2312.11865).
+This work was inspired by <a href="https://www.science.org/doi/10.1126/science.ade9097">CICERO</a>
+      and <a href="https://arxiv.org/abs/2312.11865">LLMs play sc2</a>.
 I primarily wanted to test the pretrained capabilities of image captioning models and see if they could make accurate tactical judgements with minimal supervised finetuning.
   </div>

   <div class="card">